MDAStanford/Tranistioning-To-Cyber-Security-Mid-Career/README.md

 This on top of the fact that in the past few weeks, the DPRK has been targeting US power grids, and have initiated a campaign of ransomeware toward hospitals.
 Little kids die when people attack hospitals.
 And that's why these bastards have to be stopped.
 Something every American can get behind.

-    This on top of the fact that in the past few weeks, the DPRK has been targeting US power grids, and have initiated a campaign of ransomeware toward hospitals.
-Little kids die when people attack hospitals.
-And that's why these bastards have to be stopped.
-    Something every American can get behind.

 https://www.cnn.com/2022/07/10/politics/north-korean-hackers-crypto-currency-firms-infiltrate/